-Figure Comparitive
+Figure Comparative

 The righteousness required for salvation How the righteousness of God is received Reason or rational